wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-implicit.md

 Now that your clients can get tokens, let's validate those tokens on your server.

+> If you would prefer to download a complete sample application instead, please visit the [ASP.NET Core Examples GitHub](https://github.com/okta/samples-aspnetcore) and follow those instructions.

 ### Create a new project

 If you don't already have an ASP.NET Core 2.0 project, create one using `dotnet new mvc` or the ASP.NET Core Web Application template in Visual Studio.
 Choose **No Authentication** if necessary.